aaball/aaball.github.io/_publications/arxiv:2307.01338.md

 ---
-title: "Hidden symmetry in the double copy"
+title: "Hidden Symmetry in the Double Copy"
 date: 2023-07-03
 venue: Journal of High Energy Physics
 ---